 ✔️ Invest in soft-skills training around communication, listening, influencing, and managing change.

 ✔️ Support continuing education for procurement teams and other internal stakeholders, and suppliers on the trends in effective SRM.

 ❌ Tolerate outdated adversarial relationships with strategic suppliers.
 They drain resources and waste management time.

 ❌ Expect too much of a supplier manager: allocate responsibility for a small number of contracts.

 Technology in Supplier Relationship Management

-The key to an effective SRM is having a system in place that makes it easy to view your suppliers and analyse all of the risk factors.
+The key to an effective SRM is having a system in place that makes it easy to view your suppliers and analyze all of the risk factors.
 The choice of a solution depends on your budget and need not be the most sophisticated one available.
-Any solution should promote collaboration, track performance and highlight risk factors.
+Any solution should promote collaboration, track performance, and highlight risk factors.

-- Overcomplicate the technology.
-Only invest in a solution that fulfils your needs.
+❌ Overcomplicate the technology.
+Only invest in a solution that fulfills your needs.